wout/svg_chok/README.md

 # SVGchock

-A micro app written in Crystal to visualise Sverchok SVG output using SSE.
+A micro app written in Crystal to visualise Sverchok SVG output.

 ## Installation